 The exhibition of the fuselage ran from January 1995 to May 1998.
 Despite all the controversies, this exhibit drew more than a million visits in its first year alone, and a total of nearly four million visitors by the time it closed.
 It would be one of the most popular special exhibitions in the history of the Air and Space Museum.

 Enola Gay Today

-In 2003, the Smithsonian announced the opening of the annex NASM facility Steven F. Udvar-Hazy Center, by the Dulles Airport which would provide a permanent home for Enola Gay, as originally proposed back in 1988.
+In 2003, the Smithsonian announced the opening of the annex NASM facility, the Steven F. Udvar-Hazy Center.
+Located near Dulles Airport, it provides a permanent home for Enola Gay, as originally proposed back in 1988.
 In its two hangars, the Center displayed 80 aircraft on opening day, and today it holds 170.
 In its first two weeks, the Center had more than 200,000 visitors.
 It now averages one million visitors per year and is the most-visited museum in Virginia.

 In comparison, Bockscar, the B-29 that dropped Fat Man on Nagasaki, had a quieter retirement.
 After a tour in combat in Korea, Bockscar was decommissioned and flown to the National Museum of the US Air Force on Sept.
 26, 1961.
 This museum is located at the Wright-Patterson Air Force Base in Dayton, Ohio and is owned by the United States Air Force.
 Nearby a sign describes it as “The aircraft that ended World War II.”

 Harwit, Martin, An Exhibit Denied: Lobbying the History of Enola Gay.
 New York: Copernicus,1996.

 Hirsch, Arthur.
 “Smithsonian cancels exhibit on atomic bomb.”
 Baltimore Sun.
 31 January 1995.